webextensions/live-css-editor/README.md

 * Test styling changes even when you cannot modify the original source code

 **Notes:**
-* The CSS/LESS code you write gets applied as you write it
+* The CSS/Less/Sass code you write gets applied as you write it
+* The Sass parser is loaded remotely from https://cdnjs.cloudflare.com/ajax/libs/sass.js/...
 * With this styling code tester, you can develop and test the code at the same time
 * The code is saved in browser as soon as you write it
 * The code editor is resizable and draggable